Demonstrative pronouns - correct pronunciations

 I may not be the most authoritative person to answer this question, but I'll tell you what I know.

-vowel, modern texts the short.
+the long vowel, modern texts the short.

 Putting the macron on huius

 , seems to indicate that the syllable is considered long in poetry, although it is short by nature.
 That is, it is long by position before the consonant -i-.esse velis, nostrosque huius meminisse minores